itp9177/CorePhp_tasks_2/README.txt

+simple file cacheing using core php. if the files are available in the cache folder within 5 minutes system will get data from cache otherwise call the API

 Final service : FetchData class is the final output
 NB :: PLEASE DELETE ALL CACHE FROM tmp/cache BEFORE RUNNING finalServiceTest.php